mauipipe/resizer/README.md

 Resizing endpoint:

-GET host:8080/resize
+GET host:8080/resize/[size]/[s3_path]

 **Parameters**:
-- **image**: Current image url you want to change
-- **size**: You can specify an image size like 100x100 or an already predefined placeholder like thumbnail
+- **size**: Here you can specify a placeholder (like web) or a size like 200,203
+- **s3_path**: The path where we can find that image in our amazon s3 buckets

+Currently we are respecting the aspect ratio of the original image.
+That means size will not be for example 200,203.

 #### Configuration

 By default we provide a dummy config.json file with some useless default values.
 In this configuration you can do:

 - Configure default port to listen
+- Configure the path to the aws bucket
 - List of white hosts allowed to resize the image
 - Max height and width for the new image
 - List of placeholders with predefined size